 "If you dislike your job, and you don't feel you had much time to come up for air in the first place, then that feeling worsens," Georgiou adds.
 "If what lies ahead is high stress, difficult meetings, office politics, maybe an unbearable commute, then that inhalation of breath is going to intensify.
 It's sometimes only a temporary feeling, but for others it can be so bad."

-Most of us only have the two-day weekend to recover from a long working week, which isn't enough time and can create resentment, adds Georgiou.
+Many of us only have the two-day weekend to recover from a long working week, which is not enough time and can create resentment.

-"The spike of excitement at a Friday night is suddenly met with a dramatic anticlimax on Sunday, rather than a slow burning feeling of relaxation and release."
+"The spike of excitement at a Friday night is suddenly met with a dramatic anticlimax on Sunday, rather than a slow burning feeling of relaxation and release," says Georgiou.

 Sunday is also usually the day when we try to fulfil everything on our to-do lists that we're too busy to tackle during the week, which can bring pressure to be productive.

-"Equally, you might have expectations to have a great time at the weekend, and if that doesn't pan out, it can lead to low mood," explains Nicky Lidbetter, CEO of Anxiety UK.
+Nicky Lidbetter, CEO of Anxiety UK, says you might also expect to have a great time at the weekend - and if that doesn't pan out, it can lead to low mood and resentment.